BRATTLEBORO -- Two men have pleaded guilty in connection with an early morning sexual assault at the Brattleboro parking garage in November.

 The Reformer does not identify victims of sexual assault.

 Anderson was driving, police said, and he eventually parked the car at the parking garage in downtown Brattleboro.
-At that point, the police affidavit says, Anderson had unwanted sexual contact with the victim while Brown removed some of her clothing and attempted to have sex with her.

 The victim told police she "kept kicking Brown away and saying, 'No,'" but Brown "told her that he wasn't going to do anything and it'll be OK, and then he tried it again," the affidavit says.